Garacharma

-Garacharma is a census town in Andaman district just outside Sri Vijaya Puram in the Andaman and Nicobar Islands, a union territory of India.
+Garacharma is a census town in South Andaman district just outside Sri Vijaya Puram in the Andaman and Nicobar Islands, a union territory of India.

 Demographics

 As of 2001 India census, Garacharma had a population of 9,431.
 Males constitute 53% of the population and females 47%.
 Garacharma has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 69%.
 In Garacharma, 12% of the population is under 6 years of age.